Safe-DS/DSL/docs/language/pipeline-language/expressions.md

 The syntax for positional argument is simply the expression we want to pass as value.

 Named arguments, however, are mapped to parameters by name.
 On the one hand, this can improve readability of the code, since the meaning of a value becomes obvious.
 On the other hand, it allows to override only specific optional parameters and keep the rest unchanged.
-Here is how to set `maxDepth` to 5 using a named argument:
+Here is how to set `#!sds maxDepth` to 5 using a named argument:

 ```sds
 createDecisionTree(maxDepth = 5)